Star Trek: Starfleet Academy: Development

 Kevin and Dan Hageman, showrunners of the animated series Star Trek: Prodigy (2021–2024), revealed in December 2022 that they wanted the young protagonists of their series to join Starfleet Academy, but this was changed in part to avoid covering the same ground as the planned Starfleet Academy series.
 In March 2023, after revealing that Discovery would be ending with its fifth season, Kurtzman expressed interest in making more limited event series and television films for the franchise rather than just traditional ongoing television series; Star Trek: Section 31 was re-developed into a streaming "event film" that was released in January 2025.
 At the end of March 2023, Paramount+ announced that Starfleet Academy had been ordered to series.
 Kurtzman and Noga Landau were set as showrunners and executive producers alongside Violo, Aaron Baiers, Jenny Lumet, Rod Roddenberry, Trevor Roth, Frank Siracusa, and John Weber.
 A year later, Kurtzman confirmed that there would be 10 episodes as with previous Star Trek series.
 Olatunde Osunsanmi returned from Discovery as producing director and was added as another executive producer by August 2024.
 In October, Kurtzman announced that a second season had been ordered.
+That season completed filming on February 24, 2026, though with the acquisition of Paramount by Skydance Media, this raised a question as to the future of Trek beyond 2027, when Star Trek: Strange New Worlds would air its fifth and final season.
+As this was the first time in nine years that no new Trek was in production, that future would be decided by the newly merged company, Paramount Skydance.